Andrew Adonis, Baron Adonis: Subsequent career

 Adonis said he planned to oppose "relentlessly" the government's European Union (Withdrawal) Bill in the House of Lords.
 In his resignation letter, he wrote that, as well as Brexit, the recent decision to end the InterCity East Coast rail franchise three years early, at a cost of hundreds of millions of pounds, would also have forced him to quit.
 He also claimed that "taking us back into Europe will become the mission of our children's generation".
 On 15 April 2018 Adonis attended the launch event of the People's Vote, a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.

 In 2018, Adonis also became a weekly columnist for The New European, a newly created newspaper which campaigned against Brexit and supported the People's Vote campaign.

 In the 2019 European Parliament election, Adonis was second on Labour's party list for South West England but was not elected.
 Labour's share of the vote was 6.5% (a fall of 7.3% relative to the 2014 result) and the party lost its only MEP in the region.

-Adonis was a participant at the 30 May - 2 June 2019 Bilderberg Meeting at Montreux, Switzerland.
+Adonis was a participant at the 30 May – 2 June 2019 Bilderberg Meeting at Montreux, Switzerland.

 Adonis advocated a rapid reopening of UK schools during the COVID-19 pandemic.

 In May 2021, Adonis called for Tony Blair to return to frontline politics in the wake of a poll being released showing Labour 15% behind the Conservatives.

 Personal life

 Adonis was formerly married to Kathryn Davies, who had been a student of his; the couple had two children.
 Adonis and Davies divorced in 2015.
 In a profile in the Evening Standard from May 2019, the journalist Julian Glover reported that Adonis was gay.
-Adonis would indeed come out as gay in an exclusive interview with the i later that year in October 2019.
+Adonis came out as gay in an interview with the i newspaper in October 2019.